sm2495/week-2/detections.md

 ## Overview

-This repository contains my Week 2 detection engineering documentation.
+This repository contains my week 2 detection documentation.
 The task focused on creating basic Linux log-based detections using `/var/log/auth.log` and command-line tools such as `grep`.

 The detections cover: